 Collect evidence of false statements

 The defamed party should start by collecting all available evidence of the defamatory statement.
 Defamatory statements made via radio, television, or podcast can be recorded, or screenshots of the false statement can be taken.
 At the same time, a hyperlink can be submitted if defamation is made online.
-Using such methods to collect evidence of the false statements ensures the proof of the claims remains even when the offender attempts to take them down.
+Using such methods to collect evidence of false statements ensures that the proof of the claims remains even when the offender attempts to take them down.

 Show the inaccuracy of the statement

 Secondly, the defamed party must prove that the statements made by the offer are false.
 In some cases, this can be as easy as obtaining public records that state otherwise.
-The defamed party can also find witnesses that will testify to the false nature of the statements.
+The defamed party can also find witnesses who will testify to the false nature of the statements.

 Write the defamation cease and desist letter

 Thirdly, the defamed party should write a cease and desist letter detailing the false statement made by the offender, damages caused by the false claims, and a demand for the offender to take specified actions.
-Depending on the false statement made and the circulation of the claims, the harmed party may demand the false statement be deleted, retracted, or for an apology to be issued.
+Depending on the false statement made and the circulation of the claims, the harmed party may demand the false statement be deleted, retracted, or an apology be issued.

 Claim damages

 Next, the harmed party should estimate the damages resulting from the false statement.
 It may not be easy to attribute a monetary value to false statements.
-However, evaluations of judgments from similar cases where plaintiffs were awarded sums can help the defamed party to come up with a figure.
+However, evaluations of judgments from similar cases where plaintiffs were awarded sums can help the defamed party come up with a figure.

 Prepare and file the lawsuit

-Finally, the defamed party should prepare and file a lawsuit if the offender does not meet the demands made in the defamation cease and desist letter.
+Finally, the defamed party should prepare and file a lawsuit if the offender does not meet the demands made in the letter.
 The defamed party should leave this part of the process to an attorney.
 The evidence of the false statements should be provided to the attorney.
 Depending on the defamed party’s state of residence, a notice period when the defendant must be informed of the official filing with the district court may be required.

 How to Draft a Defamation Cease and Desist Letter